JosephBapt/JosephBapt/README.md

 - 🌱 I’m currently learning ...
   - React js
   - SQL
-- Outside tech, 📖 I love to read novels, 🎵 listen to music, and 🌴 explore nature outdoors.
+- Outside tech, 📖 I like to read novels, 🎵 listen to music, play games and 🌴 explore nature outdoors.
 - 📫 Reach out to me at: <a href="josephedbaptistaca@gmail.com">josephedbaptistaca@gmail.com</a>